-- Following the thirty (30) day period, the Executive of the EMA will establish a short report of all the facts associated with the complaint and present this to the EMA Board.
+- Following the thirty (30) day period, the Executive of the EMA will establish a short report of all the facts associated with the complaint and present this to the EMA Board of Directors.

-- The Committee will make a decision regarding the complaint and notify the subject of the complaint within ten (10) working days by email, telephone and writing.
+- The EMA Board of Directors or a subcommittee formed with respect to the complaint matter, will make a decision regarding the complaint and notify the subject of the complaint within ten (10) working days in writing and via email.